 Barry County law enforcement generated no police report in response to documented stalking, harassment, and threats directed at children.
 The failure to document is itself a record: it forecloses investigation, review, and accountability by ensuring no official record of the conduct exists.

 The institutional context makes the documented silence harder to explain away.
-Barry County Prosecutor sits on the board of directors of Safe Harbor Children’s Advocacy Center, an accredited nonprofit whose stated mission is providing intervention, treatment, and advocacy for child abuse victims in Allegan, Barry, and Van Buren Counties.
-Safe Harbor’s own board roster lists her in that role.
+The Barry County Prosecutor sits on the board of directors of Safe Harbor Children’s Advocacy Center, an accredited nonprofit whose stated mission is providing intervention, treatment, and advocacy for child abuse victims in Allegan, Barry, and Van Buren Counties.
 The organization exists precisely to serve the population that was not served here.
 The gap between the institutional affiliation and the documented county response is not rhetorical.
 It is a matter of public record on both ends.

 This is worth pausing on, because the absence of a police report is not a neutral administrative outcome.
 A police report is the entry point for every downstream enforcement mechanism: prosecutorial review, protective order proceedings, pattern documentation, eventual federal referral.
 When no report is generated, all of those mechanisms are foreclosed before they begin.
 The children remain unprotected not because the system reviewed the situation and found it insufficient, but because the system never processed it at all.

-Across the broader geographic record, law enforcement responses ranged from inaction to, in at least one documented instance, outright prosecutor declination.
+Across the broader geographic record, enforcement responses ranged from inaction to, in at least one documented instance, outright prosecution of a victim.
 The pattern is not one jurisdiction making a bad call.
-It is a multi-county failure that sustained itself over years.
+It is a multi-county failure that sustained itself over years, across Barry, Kalamazoo, Macomb, Saginaw, and St. Clair Counties, and extending to the Michigan State Police.

 Cross-forum record building, enforcement gap analysis, and pattern documentation for stalking cases, wrongful conviction matters, and institutional accountability investigations.
 Written findings memo delivered in 24 hours.